 Skip the jar of store bought salsa and make Salsa Taquera instead!
 It’s a smoky and vibrant condiment that’s perfect for tacos, carnitas, grilled meats, and more.
 The ingredients are simple, but the flavor is extravagant!

-This Instant Pot recipe for Cheesy Southwestern Lentils & Brown Rice is the perfect quick vegetarian weeknight dinner recipe that’s perfect for Meatless Monday!
+These EASY Cheesy Southwestern Instant Pot Lentils & Rice are the perfect quick vegetarian weeknight dinner recipe that's perfect for Meatless Monday!
 Hearty lentils and brown rice combine with southwestern spices, tomatoes, peppers & plenty of melty cheese!

 This quick and tangy Cilantro Lime Crema is ready in just 5 minutes.
 Better than sour cream, this Mexican condiment is flavored with fresh cilantro and lime juice to create a creamy and vibrant dressing, taco topping, or dipping sauce.